- What is different about the Australian Curriculum?

 - When are the holidays?

 Our holidays adhere to the Australian NSW school year calendar.
 Term breaks are April (2 weeks), June (3 weeks), September (2 weeks) and December/January (6 weeks).
-We also observes major Malaysian public holidays.
+We also observe major Malaysian public holidays.

 Please see our school calendar for the current holiday dates.